 As a school, we are delighted that the Pupil Premium has enabled us to support the holistic education of many of our children.

-This year the funding has been increased and the school will be receiving £116215 in the year 2015-16.
-As a result of the increase in funding in addition to continuing the provisions detailed in our 2015 report the school has also been able to provide additional tutor sessions for Looked After Children and targeted literacy support for low attaining pupils who have been identified as making less than expected progress.
+As a result of the increase in funding the school has also been able to provide additional tutor sessions for Looked After Children and targeted literacy support for low attaining pupils who have been identified as making less than expected progress.

 PE and Sport Grant

 The government has provided additional funding of £150 million per annum for academic years 2013 to 2014 and 2014 to 2015 to improve provision of physical education (PE) and sport in primary schools.
 This funding – provided jointly by the Departments for Education, Health and Culture, Media and Sport – has been allocated to primary school head teachers.

 This funding is ring-fenced and therefore can only be spent on provision of PE and sport in schools.

 Schools must spend the additional funding on improving their provision of PE and sport, but schools have been given the freedom to choose how they do this.
 A list of possible uses has been suggested.

 Brent Knoll School has decided to use the money to:

 - support and engage the least active children in physical activities